chrystalme/magic-books-inc/README.md

 # Magic-books-inc

-In this project, we built a basic web based Content Management System, CMS application using React-Redux.
+In this project, we built a basic web based Content Management System, CMS, application using React-Redux.

 ## Built With